ammbra/developer/java-panama/environment.md

 ## Remark

 In the interest of time and in the spirit of explaining how things work, the samples you will develop in these hands-on labs sometimes take a few shortcuts.
 For example, potential errors are not always handled properly, arguments are not always validated, etc. Those and other aspects such as security, synchronization, testing, etc. are important matters that should always be properly handled in any code that will go into production but that is not the focus of this lab.
-Today's goal is to give you, in a short amount of time, an overview of Project Panama and offer you some initial hands-on experiences with the Panama APIs and its tool.
+Today's goal is to give you, in a short amount of time, an overview of Project Loom and offer you some initial hands-on experiences with the Loom APIs.

 Congratulations, you are now all set for the next step!